juannpmari/qwen3-from-scratch/readme.md

 # Qwen3 From Scratch

 A comprehensive implementation of the Qwen3 transformer architecture built from the ground up using PyTorch.
-This project aims to provide a deep understanding of modern large language model architectures by implementing each component from scratch.
+This project aims to provide a deep understanding of modern large language model architectures and training/inference techniques by implementing each component from scratch.

 ## 🎯 Project Objectives